 CCSD School Closure and Delay Procedures

-In case of an emergency or severe weather, Charleston County School District follows a plan to determine if a normal instructional day has to be delayed, canceled, or end early.
+In case of an emergency or severe weather, Charleston County School District (CCSD) follows a plan to determine if a normal instructional day or extracurricular activities have to be delayed, canceled, moved to eLearning, or end early.
 The steps in the process, and those involved, are listed below:

-- The district’s Office of Security and Emergency Management (OSEM) gathers information from agencies such as the National Weather Service, the Charleston County Emergency Management Department, the South Carolina Emergency Management Division, local police departments, and local municipalities.
+- The district’s Office of Security and Emergency Management (OSEM) gathers information from agencies such as the National Weather Service, the Charleston County Emergency Management Department, the South Carolina Emergency Management Division, local police departments, local municipalities, and other CCSD departments.

-- OSEM provides reports as necessary to the district’s Inclement Weather Team, which is comprised of the Superintendent, the Chief Operating Officer, the Chief Academic Officer, Chief of Staff, Chief Financial and Administrative Officer, the Chief of Staff, the Chief Human Resources Officer, the Executive Director of Transportation, the Associate of Facilities Management, and other individuals as needed.
+- OSEM provides reports as necessary to members of the district’s leadership team including the Superintendent, the Deputy Superintendent, the Chief Operating Officer, the Chief Academic Officer, the Chief Financial Officer, the Chief Human Resources Officer, the Executive Director of Transportation, the Associate of Facilities Management, the Executive Director of Communications, and other individuals as needed.
 Depending on the situation, all or a portion of this group will provide advice to the Superintendent.

 The decision will be communicated in a variety of ways to a variety of local stakeholders in a rapid sequence:

 The Board of Trustees and Constituent Boards are informed.

-- Every staff member receives word through email.
+Every staff member receives email communication sent through our mass notification system.

-- A text from the district’s Blackboard notification system goes out to families and staff.
+A text message from the district’s Blackboard notification system goes out to families and staff.
+Text messages are sent to the cell phone number stored in PowerSchool.

-- A phone call goes out to family and staff.
+A phone call goes out to family and staff.
+Phone calls are sent to the primary phone number stored in PowerSchool.

 The announcement is placed on the district website and social media platforms.

 A press release is sent to the media to provide a wider scope of messaging.

-What happens when schools/district offices are closed due to emergency/severe weather?
+What happens when schools/district offices are closed due to severe weather or public safety threat?

-- Schools and district buildings are secured (e.g., doors, locks, loose items stored safely, technology may be covered).
+- When sufficient notice is provided, additional steps are taken to secure district buildings and property (e.g., loose items stored safely, flood mitigation measures installed, technology equipment may be covered).

 - All programs, activities, and athletic events/practices are canceled.